AaronLaw/my-setting/Raspberry Pi setup notes.md

 How to install the latest version of redis on Ubuntu?

-Google: redis install wordpress  -> [Toby's Rambling - How to install the latest version of redis on Ubuntu] (http://tosbourn.com/install-latest-version-redis-ubuntu/):
+Google: redis install wordpress  -> [Toby's Rambling - How to install the latest version of redis on Ubuntu](http://tosbourn.com/install-latest-version-redis-ubuntu/):

     $ sudo apt-get install -y python-software-properties
     $ sudo add-apt-repository -y ppa:rwky/redis